ray-x/dotfiles/README.md

 There are lots of amazing plugins,
 I used following plugin a lots

+* `Dein` -> `Lua-Packer`
+   Dein is a great tool.
+Very fast and very well support for vim/neovim lazy loading.
+Change to Lua-Packer does not bring as great improvements as Plug -> Dein.
+But still about 80ms faster (~20%) for Golang codes loading.
+   If you interested in Dein version, Please refer to [Dein](https://github.com/ray-x/dotfiles/tree/nvim-comple).
+   This was the last Dein/Packer dual supports version I have (init.vim has a flag to choose).
+   ATM, minium support for vim.
+Most plugins only works under neovim 0.5.0+.
+   I am following Raphael(a.k.a glepnir) https://github.com/glepnir/nvim  dotfiles.
+He provides a good wrapper for Packer.
+I have an `overwrite` folder which will override the settings.
+Also, lots of changes in modules/plugins.
+   A.T.M. nvim-comple as a completion engine with LSP, LSP saga. vim-multi-cursor, clap/telescope. treesitter, lazy load vim-go.
+So, other than module folder, I could copy/paste everything else from glepnir's configure file, which make my life easier.

 * `Plug` -> `Dein`
    Plugin management tool.
    Plug is userfriendly.
 But the lazy is not as powerful as Dein.
 Also by default the cache system from Dein make it